absmach/magistrala/README.md

 For more details, check out the [official documentation][docs].

-Mainflux is member of the [Linux Foundation][lf] and an active contributor to the [EdgeX Foundry][edgex] project.
-It has been made with :heart: by [Mainflux Labs][company], which maintains the project and offers professional services around it.

 ## Features

 - Multi-protocol connectivity and bridging (HTTP, MQTT, WebSocket and CoAP)